oap-project/raydp/README.md

 ```

 ## Get Started
-Once you have PySpark, Ray and RayDP installed properly, you can use `raydp.init_spark` to start a Spark job on Ray.
+To start a Spark job on Ray, you can use the `raydp.init_spark` API.
 You can write Spark, PyTorch/Tensorflow, Ray code in the same python program to easily implement an end to end pipeline.

 ```python
 import ray